 Most probably this would end the high disk utilization as well.
 To make sure the cause is also rectified, we could proceed to the following solutions.

 2] Full system anti-virus scan

 One of the basic causes behind the issue could be malware.
-Thus, even if you temporarily resolved it, a full system anti-virus scan is recommended.
+Thus, even if you temporarily resolve it, a full system anti-virus scan is recommended.
 You could use any reputable third-party anti-virus or Windows Defender for the scan.

 3] Uninstall suspicious programs